SHE: Stepwise Hybrid Examination Reinforcement Learning Framework for E-commerce Search Relevance: Introduction

 E-commerce search relevance~\cite{karmaker2017application,yao2022reprbert,dong2025taosr1}, the task of evaluating the semantic correspondence between a user's query and a product, is a cornerstone technology for huge platforms like Taobao and Amazon.
 Its foundational role has become even more critical with the widespread integration of generative AI~\cite{devlin2019bert,achiam2023gpt4} and conversational interfaces in modern e-commerce search.

 Traditionally, search relevance has been framed as a classification problem.
 However, such discriminative models are often criticized for their "black-box" nature, offering limited insight into their decision-making process.
-The advent of Large Language Models (LLMs)~\cite{achiam2023gpt4,yang2025qwen3} has introduced a new paradigm: leveraging their capacity for explicit, step-by-step reasoning via methods like Chain-of-Thought (CoT) to perform relevance judgments.
-This approach promises a more transparent and auditable foundation for e-commerce search.
+The advent of Large Language Models (LLMs)\cite{achiam2023gpt4,yang2025qwen3} has introduced a new paradigm: leveraging their capacity for explicit, step-by-step reasoning via Chain-of-Thought (CoT)~\cite{wei2022cot} to perform relevance judgments.
+This paradigm shifts the focus from scalar predictions to structured reasoning processes.
+While this explicit format offers a promising path toward transparency, recent studies suggest that the generation of reasoning steps requires rigorous alignment to ensure they faithfully reflect the model's decision logic and robustness~\cite{turpin2023llm_don_always}.
+Therefore, optimizing the quality and consistency of these reasoning paths becomes essential for building a truly trustworthy search relevance system.

 Despite this promise, effectively training these models for search relevance presents significant challenges.
 Prevailing methods like Supervised Fine-Tuning (SFT) and Direct Preference Optimization (DPO)~\cite{rafailov2023dpo} often lead to models that overfit the training data, exhibiting poor generalization on complex or out-of-distribution queries.
 Meanwhile, Reinforcement Learning with Verifiable Rewards (RLVR)~\cite{shao2024grpo} is constrained by sparse rewards, where feedback is delivered only upon the correctness of the final output.
 This inefficient credit assignment forces the model to navigate a vast search space with minimal guidance, often hindering effective learning and promoting reward hacking~\cite{skalse2022reward_game}.